SoftUni-Internal/interactive-content/EN/05-SOLID/02-Open-Closed-Principle.md

 To overcome this problem, we have to **add abstraction** to the `calculate()` method.

-We have to **delegate** the responsibility of providing the calculation of area inside the operation itself.
+We have to **delegate** the responsibility of providing the calculation of the area inside the shape itself.

 Each **shape** must have **own logic** to calculate its area.